UPDATED and AUGMENTED

 However, in the Talmud, the Sages understood the word “shofar” to suggest that we beautify our actions (שפרו מעשיכם).
 In other words, if repentence is inspired by the love of God, prior guilt is beautified, becoming transformed into a meritorious act (just as the Sages understood the name of the midwife Shifra in Exodus to refer to one who beautified the newborn children).

 The words “a statute for Israel” represent those who stand on a higher level (i.e., “Israel” the more distinguished name).
 They will repent out of love and will return to the Eternal with all their hearts.
-All their offenses will therefore be transformed into meritorious acts, which is a statute (חק) which is inexplicable, inasmuch as it does not conform to the ways of justice, as it is beyond the understanding of mortals how a sinner may not only be forgiven for his sins, but is even rewarded for them as if those sins had been meritorious acts.
+All their offenses will therefore be transformed into meritorious acts, which is an inexplicable statute (חק), inasmuch as it does not conform to the ways of justice, as it is beyond the understanding of mortals how a sinner may not only be forgiven for his sins, but is even rewarded for them as if his transgressions had been meritorious acts.

 Now we can understand the passage in the Jerusalem Talmud from which we started.